 newspaper published an article with the headline "James Bond's Girl

 Was a Boy" and a three year old photo, revealing that Tula was a transsexual.

-Caroline's personal life throughout was always traumatic, featuring besotted admirers, a confined life as a mistress in Kuwait in 1974, an engagement to an Italian Count (who persuaded her to stop modelling in 1985)... and even a rumour that she would marry Italian transgendered actress Eva Robin's!
+Caroline's personal life throughout was always lively, featuring besotted admirers, a confined life as a mistress in Kuwait in 1974, an engagement to an Italian Count (who persuaded her to stop modelling in 1985)... and even a rumour that she would marry Italian transgendered actress Eva Robin's!

 In 1989 she seemed finally set to live happily ever after, with a fairy tale wedding to an Israeli millionaire.
 But she returned from honeymoon to face another exposť from the News of the World newspaper, which soon resulted in her marriage being annulled.
 Ironically, and almost simultaneously, the European Court of Human Rights legally recognised her as a woman - and thus effectively recognising her marriage!
 But even this victory turned to dust when it was overturned in September the following year, after an appeal by the British government.
 However Caroline had started a process which finally led to the Gender Recognition Act 2004, which allows transgender people in the United Kingdom to change their legal sex.

-The failure of her marriage and court battles resulted in Caroline releasing an updated biography in 1991 - My Story - and she briefly returned to modelling to help promote this, and approached Playboy magazine offering to do a new pictorial for them.
+The failure of her marriage and court battles resulted in Caroline releasing an updated biography in 1991 - My Story.
+She briefly returned to modelling to help promote this, and approached Playboy magazine offering to do a new pictorial for them.
 Arguably her most significant moment as a model was her appearance in the UK and USA September 1991 editions of Playboy magazine - an acknowledged male-to-female transsexual being photographed nude for a leading men's magazine at the ancient age of age 37!
-Old photo spreads of her were still appearing in men's magazines as late as 1995, albeit with her sex change usually the surprise twist.